What Medications Are Safe To Take During Pregnancy?

 • Saltwater rinse/gargle

 With precautions, you can take some cold medicines safely.
-First, avoid cold medicine during the first trimester of your pregnancy.
-Once you are able to take cold medicines, look for those with the fewest ingredients.
-Do not take anything with Ibuprofen or aspirin.
-Also, never use herbal medications.
+Just remember to look for those with the fewest ingredients, avoid anything with Ibuprofen or aspirin, and never use herbal medications without consulting with your doctor.

 • Acetaminophen (Tylenol)